Group actions on quiver varieties and applications: Introduction

-The structure of this paper is as follows.
 In $\S$\ref{quiver_moduli_sect}, we recall King's construction of moduli spaces of quiver representations.
 In $\S$\ref{quiver_aut_section}, we study actions of quiver automorphism groups and prove our decomposition for the fixed loci.
 In $\S$\ref{branes_section}, we apply our results to construct branes in hyperk\"{a}hler quiver varieties, and in $\S$\ref{sec apps and exs}, we study some examples.